ivy-llc/demos/learn_the_basics.rst

     .. grid-item-card:: Lazy vs Eager
         :link: learn_the_basics/05_lazy_vs_eager.ipynb

-        Understand the difference between eager and lazy tracing.
+        Understand the difference between eager & lazy tracing and transpilation.

     .. grid-item-card:: How to use decorators
         :link: learn_the_basics/06_how_to_use_decorators.ipynb

-        Learn about the different ways to use ivy's graph tracer.
+        Learn about the different ways to use ivy's graph tracer and transpiler.

 .. toctree::
     :hidden: